When you create a Unity project, Unity creates a folder for your project which contains an Assets

 Unity reads and processes any files that you add to the Assets

-folder, and converts the contents of the file to internal game-ready data.
-The asset files themselves remain unchanged, and the internal data is stored in the project’s Library
+folder and converts the contents of the file to internal data that’s correctly formatted for your application’s target platform.
+The source asset files remain unchanged, and Unity stores the internal data in the project’s Library

 folder.
-This data is part of the Unity Editor’s Asset Database.
+This data is part of Unity’s Asset Database.

-Using internal formats for assets allows Unity to have internal versions of your assets ready to use at runtime in the Editor, and to keep your unmodified source files in the Assets
+Unity uses internal formats for assets so it can use versions of your assets at runtime in the Unity Editor, and can keep your unmodified source files in the Assets

 Unity stores the internal representation of your assets in the Library

 folder, which behaves like a cache folder.
-As a user, you should never need to alter the Library
+You don’t need to ever alter the Library

-folder manually; if you do, you might negatively affect your project in the Unity Editor.
-This also means that you should not include the Library
+folder manually, and if you do, you might negatively affect your project.
+This also means that you don’t need to include the Library

 folder under version controlA system for managing file changes.
 You can use Unity in conjunction with most common version control tools, including Perforce, Git, Mercurial and PlasticSCM.
 More info